sarambasich/libSwiftCal/README.md

 ```

 ##Docs
-**TODO**: It's there, but Doxygen doesn't like it.
-Xcode will use it, though.
+**TODO**: It's there, but I need to find a good documentation generator.
+Xcode will use it in its code suggestions, though.

 ##License
 libSwiftCal is released under the [MIT License](http://opensource.org/licenses/MIT).